-CLEVELAND Three women who police say were held captive in a Cleveland home for about a decade have issued a video in which they thanked the public for the encouragement and financial support that are allowing them to restart their lives.
+CLEVELAND, Ohio (CBS/AP) -- Three women held captive in a Cleveland home for a decade issued a YouTube video Monday night in which they thanked the public for the encouragement and financial support that is allowing them to restart their lives.

-Amanda Berry, Gina DeJesus and Michelle Knight broke their public silence in the 3-minute, 30-second video posted Monday night on YouTube.
-(Watch the full video at left.)
-They said the support and prayers of family, friends and the public are allowing them to rebuild their lives after what Berry called "this entire ordeal."
+Amanda Berry, Gina DeJesus and Michelle Knight broke their public silence in the 3-minute, 30-second video posted at midnight.
+They said the support and prayers of family, friends and the public is allowing them rebuild their lives after what Berry called "this entire ordeal."

-Castro, a 52-year-old former bus driver, fathered a 6-year-old daughter with Berry and is accused of starving and punching Knight, causing her to miscarry.
+The 52-year-old former bus driver fathered a 6-year-old daughter with Berry and is accused of starving and punching Knight, causing her to miscarry.
 He was arrested May 6, shortly after Berry broke through a door at the home and yelled to neighbors for help.

-Knight said in the video that she is building a "brand new life."
+Knight said in the video, filmed July 2, that she is building a "brand new life."

 "I may have been through hell and back, but I am strong enough to walk through hell with a smile on my face and my head held high," she said, reading from a prepared statement.
 "I will not let the situation define who I am.
 I will define the situation.
 I don't want to be consumed by hatred."